 Quick dry travel towel

-A super useful thing to have that I wished we had earlier.
+I love love love my micro-fiber towel.
+It’s incredibly useful to have for any occasion, not just rain.
 Bring a light, quick dry towel so that when you do get caught in rainstorms, you can pull it out of your waterproof bag and dry off when under cover.
 Or use it as a beach towel and cover yourself when the rain starts.
+Or if you’re hiking in the national parks, use it to wipe the sweat off.
 So many uses for a microfiber travel towel.

 You don’t want to be using your cell phone to look up Google Maps when it rains and it’s especially not useful if your paper one starts disintegrating from getting wet.
 Get a waterproof map instead.

 During rainy season, it is common for the power to go out for hours at a time.
 At night, it can get a bit scary if you’re walking since not all street lights are brightly lit and it gets dark at 6 PM everyday.
-Bring a flashlight just in case.
-We like this flashlight because it’s also waterproof and a headlamp is also really useful.
+Bring a flashlight just in case and a headlamp is also super handy.

 Any waterproof/water resistant clothing